Mirror symmetry for special nilpotent orbit closures: Nilpotent orbits and partitions

 Recall that Richardson orbits are orbits induced from the zero orbit (namely $\cO_{\vec{\mathbf{d}}} = \cO_{\vec{1}} :=0$), hence the partitions $\mathbf{d}_i, 0 \leq i \leq l $ consist of 1's.
 It follows that the new partition $\mathbf{d}^{\prime}$ has the property that there exists a line dividing $\mathbf{d}^{\prime}= \{ d_1^{\prime}, \ldots, d_r^{\prime} \}$ into two parts, the numbers in the left part are all odd, and the numbers in the right part are all even, i.e.

+We call $\mathbf{d}^{\prime}$ the partition induced from the parabolic subgroup.
 Using this observation, one can determine which nilpotent orbits are Richardson.
 Spaltenstein was the first one who calculated polarizations of Richardson orbits (but unpublished).
 Hesselink gave a proof and a description in \cite{He78}, and Kempken gave another explanation in \cite{Ke81}.
 The description of Richardson orbits in $B_n$ or $C_n$ is as follows:

 For $B_n$, let $\mathbf{d}= \left[ d_1, \ldots, d_{2r+1} \right] \in \cP_{1}(2n+1) $.
-The orbit $\cO_{\mathbf{d}}$ is Richardson if and only if $\min_{j \geq 1} \{j : d_j \ \rm{is \ even} \} $ is even, say $2l$, and for all $ j \geq l $, we have $d_{2j} \equiv d_{2j+1} \bmod 2 $, and if $d_{2j-1}$, $d_{2j}$ are odd, then $d_{2j-1} \geq d_{2j} +2 $.
+The orbit $\cO_{\mathbf{d}}$ is Richardson if and only if $\min_{j \geq 1} \{j : d_j \ \rm{is \ even} \} $ is even, say $2l$, and for all $ j \geq l $, we have $d_{2j} \equiv d_{2j+1} $, and if $d_{2j-1}$, $d_{2j}$ are odd, then $d_{2j-1} \geq d_{2j} +2 $.

 For $C_n$, let $\mathbf{d}= \left[ d_1, \ldots, d_{2r+1} \right] \in \cP_{-1}(2n) $.
-The orbit $\cO_{\mathbf{d}}$ is Richardson if and only if $ \max_{j \geq 1} \{j : d_j \ \rm{is \ odd} \} $ is even, say $2k \geq 0$, and if $k \neq 0$ we have for all $ 1 \leq j \leq k $, $d_{2j-1} \equiv d_{2j} \bmod 2 $, and if $d_{2j}$, $d_{2j+1}$ are even, then $d_{2j} \geq d_{2j+1} +2 $
+The orbit $\cO_{\mathbf{d}}$ is Richardson if and only if $ \max_{j \geq 1} \{j : d_j \ \rm{is \ odd} \} $ is even, say $2k \geq 0$, and if $k \neq 0$ we have for all $ 1 \leq j \leq k $, $d_{2j-1} \equiv d_{2j} $, and if $d_{2j}$, $d_{2j+1}$ are even, then $d_{2j} \geq d_{2j+1} +2 $

 We can illustrate these partitions as follows: